netsensei/colada/_drafts/2014-09-30-symfony-depenceny-injection.markdown

 composer install
 {% endhighlight bash %}

-Alternatively, you could use <code>composer init</code> to create a composer.json file and <code>composer required</code> to fetch and add those packages.
+Alternatively, you could use <code class="ihl">composer init</code class="ihl"> to create a composer.json file and <code class="ihl">composer required</code> to fetch and add those packages.

-You should end up with a <code>vendor/</code> folder containing all the libraries we've specified in the composer.json file.
+You should end up with a <code class="ihl">vendor/</code> folder containing all the libraries we've specified in the composer.json file.

 ## Bootstrap the application

 Now let's go and create the actual application itself.
 We start with writing our bootstrapping code.
 This code will bootstrap all the components, load everything and kick things off.

-Let's make a new <code>app/</code> folder inside your application folder and create a <code>console</code> file within that folder.
+Let's make a new <code class="ihl">app/</code> folder inside your application folder and create a <code class="ihl">console</code> file within that folder.
 The file should be executable as we will execute it directly from the command line.

 {% highlight bash %}
 mkdir app